Glossary of Terms

 Glycation A process where your skin becomes attached to an excess amount of glucose, causing it to wrinkle and lose its firmness is called Glycation.

-Hair loss Hair loss is the process in which your pores shed its hair follicles due to a number of conditions or illnesses.
-Causes can range from a result of heredity, to medical conditions, and is a normal sign of aging.
+Hair loss is the process in which your pores shed their hair follicles due to a number of conditions or illnesses.
+Causes can range from a result of heredity to medical conditions and is a normal sign of aging.
 Hair loss can happen on any part of your body and may be reversed or slowed.

 Hair removal There are two general categories of hair removal: temporary and permanent.
 Temporary hair removal involves repeat treatments as hair grows.
 With permanent hair removal, the papilla is destroyed, making regrowth impossible.